The AI Engineer's Survival Guide: Prototyping Fast with Supabase MCP and Vibe Coding

 What is Model Context Protocol (MCP)?

-The Model Context Protocol (MCP) is a standard designed to allow Large Language Models (LLMs) and AI agents to interact directly with platforms like Supabase.
+The Model Context Protocol (MCP) is a standard that lets Large Language Models (LLMs) and AI agents interact directly with platforms like Supabase.

-Create tables, run queries, manage storage — all via prompts.
+Create tables, run queries, manage storage—all through conversation.

 Learn more: Supabase MCP Documentation